SiamKing/meditation/README.md

 This app uses a Rails backend as an API and AngularJS front end

+To see it in action, head on over to http://medi-date.herokuapp.com

 ## Just Git it!

 Put a fork in it, copy it, and clone it.
 Open in your text editor of choice.